 Print your DegreeWorks record from MyInfo.
 Please save paper by printing these two-sided.

 Admission to the Teacher Education Program requires a minimum 2.75 cumulative GPA, a minimum 2.75 GPA in every teaching major, teaching minor, and/or teaching option, and a minimum 2.75 GPA in the content coursework for every licensable area (teaching major or teaching minor).
 You can determine your GPAs as follows.
 Be sure to print all GPA calculators used and submit them with your application.

 - Your overall or cumulative GPA is listed at the top of your DegreeWorks record, beneath your name, student ID, and class standing.
-This GPA is valid whether or not you have transferred courses to MSU from another university.

 Step 3: Review MSU's Expectations for Professional Competencies and Dispositions